manaromar04/CommuteX/README.md

 # CommuteX - Smart Commuting Platform for UAE
+# Innovation Hackathon - Zaid University [TeamId: IH25077]
+# Developed by Manar Omar, Salma Rushdi, and Rana Alsttari (Ajman University)

 A modern, full-stack ride-sharing and carpooling application designed to revolutionize transportation in the UAE.
 CommuteX connects drivers and passengers with intelligent trip matching, real-time tracking, and integrated loyalty rewards.